Some of us distrust God because we disagree with his moral values.

 They are wrong.
 In fact, they are breaking God’s third commandment when they invoke his name to justify their own hatred.

-God dislikes the sins that follow our rejection of his moral code—in whole or in part—but his love for us is unconditional.
+God dislikes the sins that follow our rejection of his moral code—in whole or in part—but his love for us is not conditioned on our agreement with his values.

-He respects our dignity and values us, despite our disagreements with him and his disapproval of our sinfulness.
+God loves and cherishes us, and respects our dignity, despite our disagreements with him and his disapproval of our sinfulness.

 Our moral disagreements with God are secondary issues to him, unless they interfere with his priorities for us and for those we influence.